henryhyu/claude-code-agents-hooks-documentation/docs/contributing.md

 # Contributing Guidelines

-Welcome to the Anthropic Style GitHub Page project!
+Welcome to the Claude Code Agents Hooks Documentation Guide project!
 We're excited that you're interested in contributing.
 This guide will help you get started and ensure your contributions align with the project's standards and goals.

 ## Table of Contents